jaleezyy/covid-19-signal/README.md

 python signal.py --directory /path/to/reads --cores NCORES all postprocess ncov_tools
 ```

-Each of the steps in SIGNAL can be run **manually** by accessing the individual scripts or running snakemake
+Each of the steps in SIGNAL can be run **manually** by accessing the individual scripts or running snakemake.

 ```
 # Download dependances (only needs to be run once; ~10GB of storage required)